 - Skechers Memory Foam styles are designed with a high-volume memory foam insole that will contour to your foot and provide greater comfort.
-The lightweight and ultra-soft looks also feature a flexible outsole and soft uppers, some of which feature bio-engineered mesh uppers.
-This category features bright, multi-color and solid basic colored uppers. - Our Lightweight performance-inspired athletics are designed with comfort and flexibility in mind.
+The lightweight and ultra-soft looks also feature a flexible outsole and soft uppers, some of which feature bio-engineered mesh, soft knit fabrics, and stretchable woven materials.
+This category features bright, multi-colored and solid basic-colored uppers. - Our lightweight performance-inspired athletics are designed with comfort and flexibility in mind.
 Careful attention is devoted to the cushioning, weight, materials, design and construction of the outsoles.
-Designed as a versatile, trend-right athletic shoe suitable for all-day wear, the product line features leather and trubuck uppers in both bright and classic athletic colors. - Classic athletic inspired styles are core proven looks that continue to be strong performers.
+Designed as a versatile, trend-right athletic shoe suitable for all-day wear, the product line features leather and trubuck uppers in both bright and classic athletic colors. - Classic athletic-inspired styles are core proven looks that continue to be strong performers.
 With all-day comfort and durable rubber tread, these shoes are intended to be a mainstay of any footwear collection.
 Many of the designs are in white, black and natural shades, with some athletic accents.
-The uppers are designed in leather, suede and nubuck.

-Our Sport sandals and boots are primarily designed from existing Skechers Sport outsoles and may include many of the same sport features as our sneakers with the addition of new technologies geared toward making a comfortable sport sandal.
+The uppers are designed in leather, suede and nubuck. - Our sport sandals and boots are primarily designed from existing Skechers Sport outsoles and may include many of the same sport features as our sneakers with the addition of new technologies geared toward making a comfortable sport sandal.
 Sport sandals and boots are designed as seasonal footwear for the consumer who already wears our Skechers Sport sneakers.

-Skechers Active.
-A natural companion to Skechers Sport, Skechers Active has grown from a casual everyday line into a complete line of sneakers for active females of all ages.
-The product line, with lace-up, Mary Janes, sandals and open back styles, is available in a multitude of colors as well as solid white or black, in fabrics, leathers and meshes, and with various closures - traditional laces, zig-zag and cross straps, among others.
-The Active line now includes low-profile, lightweight, flexible and sporty styles, many of which have Skechers Memory Foam under the names Sport Active and Sport Flex, as well as Relaxed Fit from Skechers.
-Active sneakers are typically available through specialty casual shoe stores and department stores.
+Skechers Active and Skechers Sport Active.
+A natural companion to Skechers Sport, Skechers Active and Skechers Sport Active have grown from a casual everyday line into two complete lines of sneakers and casual sneakers for active females of all ages.
+The Skechers Active line, with lace-up, Mary Janes, sandals and open back styles, is available in a multitude of colors as well as solid white or black, in fabrics, leathers and meshes, and with various closures - traditional laces, zig-zag and cross straps, among others.
+The Skechers Sport Active line includes low-profile, lightweight, flexible and sporty styles, many of which have Skechers Memory Foam.
+Skechers Active and Skechers Sport Active shoes are typically available through specialty casual shoe stores and department stores.

 BOBS from Skechers.
-The BOBS from Skechers line has grown to a year-round product with the addition of vulcanized looks and an "at Home" line.
+The BOBS from Skechers line has grown into a year-round product offering with the addition of vulcanized looks and an "at Home" line.
 Primarily marketed to young women, the BOBS collection also includes footwear for kids, and men to a smaller degree.
 BOBS are available at department stores, specialty shoe stores and online retailers.

-- BOBS classic espadrille collection is designed in basic colors with canvas, tweed, crochet and boiled wool uppers, suede, and patterned fabrics.
-Some styles now include Skechers Memory Foam. - BOBS vulcanized looks have a very youthful and California lifestyle appeal.
+- The BOBS classic espadrille collection is designed in basic colors with canvas, tweed, crochet and boiled wool uppers, suede, and patterned fabrics.
+Many styles now include Skechers Memory Foam. - BOBS vulcanized looks have a very youthful and California lifestyle appeal.
 Primarily designed with canvas uppers but also jersey fabrics, the line features both classic retro looks and fresh colors and materials for a relevant style.
-Some styles now include Skechers Memory Foam. - The BOBS at Home collection for women is designed with our flexible rubber Keepsakes outsole, and features faux fur linings for the ultimate dorm or winter shoe.
-The uppers are primarily designed with tweeds, knitted or suede. - · BOBS for Kids takes many of our successful women's styles into bright and patterned fabrics and embellished uppers for girls. - · BOBS for men features basic slip-on and lace-up canvas styles as well as vulcanized.
-Some now include Skechers Memory Foam.
+Many styles now include Skechers Memory Foam. - The BOBS at Home collection for women is designed with our flexible rubber Keepsakes outsole, and features faux fur linings for the ultimate dorm or winter shoe.
+The uppers are primarily designed with tweeds, knits or suede. - The BOBS for Kids line is inspired by the successful women's styles, designed with bright and patterned fabrics and embellished uppers for girls. - BOBS for men features basic slip-on and lace-up canvas styles as well as vulcanized designs.
+Some styles include Skechers Memory Foam.